textileio/community/docs/powergate/storage.md

 ### Make data available

-Powergate requires data you aim to store to be available over IPFS.
-If you are using the CLI, you can ensure that it is available by staging it on IPFS using `stage`.
+Powergate requires stored data to be available over IPFS.
+If you're using the CLI, you can ensure it's available by staging it on IPFS using `stage`.

 Note that `stage` does not store your data in the Powergate.
-It is an optional step that caches your data to ensure it is available on IPFS before being stored in Powergate.
+It's an optional step that caches your data to ensure it's available on IPFS before being stored in Powergate.
 This is technically equivalent to `ipfs add --pin=false`, which is adding data without pinning it.

 ```bash
 pow data stage <path/filename>